 Again, the disoriented theory gets the sign right!

 Theorem (M&W)

 All the movie moves come out right in at least one orientation.
-At $\omega = 1$ we see the sign problem Jacobsson observed, but at $\omega = i$ movie moves really are equivalences.
+At $\omega = 1$ we see pretty much the same sign problems as Jacobsson observed, but at $\omega = i$ movie moves really are equivalences.